-Skinny Greens is quickly becoming one of the most popular superfood supplements on the market, which is why we felt compelled to do a review.
+Skinny Greens is quickly becoming one of the most popular greens powder supplements on the market, which is why we felt compelled to do a review.
 In this Skinny Fit Skinny Greens review, we’ll break down the ingredients, price, taste, and more.

-Read on to learn whether or not we recommend Skinny Greens.
+Read this Skinny Greens review to learn whether or not our Certified Nutrition Coach recommends it!
 Is Skinny Fit a legit company?
 Does Skinny Greens actually work?
 We’ll answer these questions and more in our comprehensive review below.

-If you want to learn about 10 greens supplements we believe are better than this one, click here: Top Superfood Powders.
+This product is NOT one of our top recommended greens powders, nor is it one of top recommended weight loss supplements.
+If you want to learn about 10 greens powder supplements we believe are better than this one, click here: TOP SUPERFOOD POWDERS.

-Skinny Greens Review: Is Skinny Greens by Skinny Fit any good?
+Skinny Greens Review by a Certified Nutrition Coach: Is Skinny Greens by Skinny Fit any good?

-To put that into perspective, high end greens powders on average tend to provide around 10,000 milligrams worth of superfoods in every serving, and our top ranked green drink actually provides 15,000 milligrams per serving, making it more than twice as potent as Skinny Greens.
+To put that into perspective, high end greens powders on average tend to provide around 10,000 milligrams worth of superfoods in every serving.
+Our top ranked greens powder, the TOTAL LIVING DRINK actually provides 15,000 milligrams per serving, making it more than twice as potent as Skinny Greens.

 What does Skinny Greens do?

 What does Skinny Greens do for you?
-Skinny Greens is designed to help provide you with your daily dosage of superfoods, vegetables, and fruits.
+Skinny Greens is a super greens powder designed to help provide you with your daily dosage of superfoods, vegetables, and fruits.
 Most people do not get enough of these nutrients every day, but if you do, you can see improvements in digestion, immunity, and much more.